KalliaPi/ExcelProjects/README.md

 So a big thank you to that person.

 # Bike_Sales Project
 In this project we see demographic information about the bike purchasers.
-Here are the steps that occurred in this project
+Here are some of the steps that occurred in this project:

+✦ data cleaning (removed duplicates)
-✦ data cleaning (remove duplicates), next we replaced data in order to make them more readable.
+✦ replacing data in order to make them more readable.
+✦